shaurya-src/Reinforced-Stock-Trading/README.md

 # Stock Trading Bot using Reinforced Learning

 Using Reinfocement Learning on S&P500 dataset to predict the future stock prices.
-The implimentation uses an Actor-Critic model along with time siries modeling to achieve the goal state.
+The implimentation uses Q-learning Algorithm to achieve the goal state.